Data Model

 NONE

-No match or check not done (for example, no house number).
+No match or check not done.

 Recipient Address Correction